-No more than 10% (2 cases) should list you as the assistant (second) surgeon.
-In cases where you are the primary surgeon but someone else is listed as an assistant surgeon, please clarify in the synopsis who they are (e.g. nurse, colleague, mentor) and whether they are simply assisting with retraction and passing of instruments or to what extent they were involved in performing the surgery.
+No more than 10% of cases should list you as the assistant (second) surgeon.
+In cases where you are the primary surgeon but someone else is listed as an assistant surgeon please clarify in the synopsis who they are (e.g. nurse, colleague, mentor) and whether they are simply assisting with retraction and passing of instruments or to what extent they were involved in performing the surgery.

-Cases can be collected from up to 12 months prior to the date of enrolment on the CertAVP programme.

-Make sure you only include cases that relate to the syllabus content for the module, which VARY for each module.
-C-SAS.2 includes skin, aural, nasal, oral, airway, thorax and oncological surgeries (see above section on surgical procedures).

-Specifics are needed e.g. for masses, state size and location, as well as the cms of lateral margins and type of deep margins achieved at surgery.

-Up to 10% (2 cases) of the diary may include minimally invasive surgeries (laparoscopy/thoracoscopy) except for routine neutering which is excluded.

-Do not include simple/small "lumpectomies" or lipoma removal, diathermy excision of gingival epulides, subcutaneous/cutaneous excision of other small/simple/benign lesions.

-Do not include the following in any C module (including C-SAS.2) case diaries:

-- Routine neutering procedures

-- Routine dew claw removal

-- Routine uncomplicated/small umbilical hernias corrected at the same time as neutering

-- Chest drains

-- Skin biopsies

-- Lance abscess

-- Critical care procedures e.g. O-tube placement

-- Simple wedge biopsies from masses

-- Suturing of small or simple skin wounds

-You may use well-known abbreviations as long as these are explained in an appendix.
+- Cases can be collected from up to 12 months prior to the date of enrolment on the CertAVP programme (not just from the date of your C-SAS module enrolment). - Make sure you only include cases that relate to the syllabus content for the module, which vary for each module. - You must be primary surgeon for the five cases you select to write up. - Specifics are needed e.g. for masses state size and location; for enterotomy/enterectomy state location in the bowel. - For mass excision define e.g. excisional, incisional, and excisional with the type/size of margins.
+Do not include simple/small "lumpectomies" or lipoma removal, diathermy excision of gingival epulides, subcutaneous/cutaneous excision of other small/simple/benign lesions etc. - Brief description is necessary for orthopaedic cases including implants used it is not enough just to say "bone plate" or "cruciate surgery".
+For example, state: spiral tibial fracture with minimal displacement; stabilised with 9-hole DCP and two lag screws.
+You must be accurate with the description of screw sizes, measurements, etc.

+- Minimally invasive surgeries (laparoscopy/thoracoscopy) may be included so long as they are of a certain level of difficulty/not routine neutering.
+For example, gastropexy, pericardiectomy, retained testicle, full abdominal exploration with organ biopsies may be included.
+Regardless, no more than 10% of the case diary should contain minimally invasive procedures so that we can assess a full variety of surgeries. - Do not include the following: - Routine neutering procedures (include those performed using laparoscopy see note above) - Routine dew claw removal - Routine uncomplicated/small umbilical hernias corrected at the same time as neutering - Chest drains - Skin biopsies - Lance abscess - Critical care procedures e.g. O-tube placement - Simple wedge biopsies from masses - Suturing of small or simple skin wounds - Simple implant removal e.g. K-wire removal - ESF removal - Non-surgical cases (i.e. septic arthritis managed medically) - Etc. - You may use well-known abbreviations as long as these are explained in an appendix.

-Case diary synopsis
+Case diary synopsis and case selection